 Determining the number of factors or components

 Kaiser’s criterion suggested that 3 components ought to be extracted.
-A scree plot suggested only 2 components should be retained in the solution.
+A scree plot suggested only 2 components should be retained in the solution (Figure 2).
 The results of our call to the “nfactors” function are shown in Figure 1.
 SRMR indicated that these data were comprised of at least 2 components.
 For VSS, the sharp rise from 1 to 2 components, and the flattening out of the curve from 2 components onwards, suggested that 2 components were the most appropriate number to extract.
 Complexity rose when a third component was added, suggesting that 2 components were a better fit than 3.
-The Empirical BIC suggested that 2 components were the best fit for these data, since empirical BIC reached a minimum with the 2-component solution (Figure 2).
+The Empirical BIC suggested that 2 components were the best fit for these data, since empirical BIC reached a minimum with the 2-component solution.
+Finally, PA recommended that 2 components should be retained in the solution (Figure 2).

 Collectively, whereas Kaiser’s criterion suggested a 3-component model, comparisons between all of the other extraction tests largely recommended a 2-component solution.
 We therefore extracted both the 2 and 3 component solutions, and compared their fit and interpretability.